simpleid/simpleid.github.io/_docs/1/openid.md

 </div>

-<div class="note warning">You can only log in to each SimpleID installation as one user (and so one OpenID identifier) at any one time.</div>
+<div class="warning">You can only log in to each SimpleID installation as one user (and so one OpenID identifier) at any one time.</div>